 The Life of a Court Reporter

 Court Reporting is one of those professions that, if you can do it and stick with it, you will be forever thankful that you did.
-I would never have had the life I’ve lived if I had not chosen this profession life of a court reporterfrom an early age.
+I would never have had the life I’ve lived if I had not chosen this profession from an early age.

 In high school, like so many other students, I had no idea what direction to go in.
 No real strong passions, at least none that wouldn’t involve seven or more years of college.
 Oh, but there was one talent that I had.
 I had taken piano lessons since I was seven years old and truly loved playing.
 When I saw the steno machine for the first time, it really was love at first sight.
 And then when I found out I’d only have to go to college for two years, I was sold.
 But it was only after I entered my profession that I saw what an incredible choice I had made.